mshoush/conformal-prescriptive-monitoring/README.md

 * Collect results according to EQ1 by running the following script and replace dataname with "bpic2012" or "bpic2017".

                                      python  plot_EQ1.py <dataname>

+* Collect results according to EQ1 by running the following script and replace dataname with "bpic2012" or "bpic2017".

+                                     python  plot_EQ1.py <dataname>